 As a first step, it’s useful to understand the difference between outline and detailed planning consent.
 Outline consent is simply a declaration that establishes the principle of what can be built on the site, covering basic elements such as the layout of the property and its scale.
 However, detailed planning permission (also known as planning approval) is required to actually build the house.
 This covers aspects such as the design of the dwelling, materials, layout, access, parking and drainage setup.

 When it comes to carrying out site surveys and creating the drawings that will support your application, you’ll need to bring in an architect or professional designer to co-ordinate the process for you.
 Need help managing your project?
 Check out the full guide.

-Many self builders choose to hand the planning application over to their chosen professional entirely, as he or she will be better-placed to understand the intricacies of local planning policy and present a well-considered application based on that.
+Many self builders and renovators choose to hand the planning application over to their chosen professional entirely, as he or she will be better-placed to understand the intricacies of local planning policy and present a well-considered application based on that.
 You can find a RIBA-chartered architect in your area here.

 Enlist an architect or designer to create documents for your application.
 Image: Akira Kaelyn / Shutterstock

 “You need a topographical survey to show the extent of the site and the levels that sit on the land so drainage can be calculated,” says Carl.
 A Flood Risk Assessment, Transport and Accessibility Justification and acoustic surveys may also be required.

 “If there are trees on site, whether they have a Tree Preservation Order on them or are within close proximity to the project, an Arboricultural Report may be necessary,” says Jen Morrison, an architect at DMW Architects.
 “Biodiversity and ecology may also be important, depending on the site.
 A phase 1 biodiversity survey will be required, undertaken by an ecologist, to assess the plot for protected species.
 Further assessments may be required if any protected species, such as bats, badgers, newts etc are detected.”